 Urban gardening can be done in the smallest of spaces, it increases our sense of wellbeing and encourages us to live more sustainably by growing our own food.
 What’s not to love?

-We're also seeing an increasing number of brands responding to the demand for affordable water features (for example, modern water features start at just £125 at Cox&Cox), making water features more accessible for all.
+We're also seeing an increasing number of brands responding to the demand for affordable water features.

 Said to soothe the mind with the constant trickle of water, the increase in popularity could be down to the growing awareness of wellness.